tilljoel/rudge/README.md

 This document

 ### Plan
-Build a tools that check Ruby coding conventions
+Build a tool that check Ruby coding conventions

 Using Ruby Ripper like this: